chamodi08jaya/Guardian-App/README.md

 In there we can discretely record the audio and video of the situation.
 Immediately send that recorded data to the emergency contacts and store the data as evidance in the cloud.

-Step 1: Registration using mobile number
+Step 1: Registration using mobile number\n
 Step 2: Pin sent to mobile and communication
 Step 3: Bluetooth pairing with smart device.
 Step 4: Add emergency Contacts